NREL/Fair_Bagging_Boosting_Models/README.md

 * Test dataset to calculate the model's error.
 This repo includes some test files in the **data** folder.

 ## Bias Mitigation
-To do bias mitigation, we train the tree-based models with a custom loss function that combines the training loss function and correction term that penalizes high correlation between the model's error and a protected attribute.
+To do bias mitigation, we train the tree-based models with a custom loss function that combines the training loss function and a correction term that penalizes high correlation between the model's error and a protected attribute.
 We use a parameter gamma, with values in [0,1], to understand the trade-off between model performance and demographic bias in the models.
 That is, when gamma = 0, the training process ignores the correction terms and focus on maximizing the model's accuracy.
 When gamma = 1, the training process only focuses on minimizing the model's bias.
 We use the gamma_sweeps.py to do a thorough analysis of the models types and the correction terms.
 See below for more instructions.

 ### Script Parameters